 11. The Laugavegur Trek, Iceland

-- Perfect for: Fire and ice
+- Best for: Fire and ice

 The trail begins in the colourful, geothermally active Landmannalaugar Nature Reserve.
 You’ll ascend the black obsidian slopes of Hrafntinnusker and cross the sparse black ash field of Mælifellssandur.
 From there you’ll pass into Þórsmörk, ‘The Valley of Thor’, a surprisingly green area nestled between three glaciers.